RallySoftware-cookbooks/chef-tutorials/your-first-cookbook.md

 jackchop cookbook create <name of your cookbook>
 ```

-This should create a new directory in `cookbooks` named whatever you passed in to jackchop. `CD` into that directory and let's take a look at what was created.
+This should create a new directory in `cookbooks` named whatever you passed in to jackchop.
+Take a look in that directory and let's take a see what was created.

 You should see the following directories -
 * `attributes` - This is where you still store the default attributes for your cookbook